2 years ago

 8 Months With Kate

 This was supposed to be Kate’s 6 month update that I started when she had just turned 7 months.
-She’ll be 8 months this weekend.
+She’ll be 8 months this weekend, so here’s a recap of 8 months with Kate.
 It’s my first Kate update (sorry, my sweet, second baby) but life is just nonstop with two and it’s all a blur.
 Can’t believe she’ll be a year old this summer!
 Kate is the happiest, most laid back little girl with the sweetest disposition, and we’re pretty crazy about her.

 Even when she’s teething and takes short naps, she continues to sleep through the night and has since 4/4.5 months.
 We’ve had to go in there less than a handful of times within an hour of bedtime, and I just once in the middle of the night.
 I don’t say that to make other parents feel badly, and can tell you that we experienced the opposite with Margot who didn’t sleep through the night most nights her first year.